NocteDefensor/LudusMCP/README.md

 ## Configuration

 ### Initial Setup
-Run the setup wizard to configure credentials securely:
+Run the setup wizard to configure credentials securely: (from within cloned directory if installing from source)

 ```bash
 npx ludus-mcp --setup-keyring